 It is hosted by the University’s main campus in Chuka, Meru County.

-The LLB degree in Kenya requirements (bachelor of Laws degree )
+The LLB degree in Kenya requirements (bachelor of Laws degree ) in the Universities offering law in Kenya

 To be accepted for a bachelor of Laws degree Year 1, you must satisfy these academic qualifications: